qstar-inc/Tidbits/cities2/BrandDecalTemplate/readme.md

 - There are 62 brand objects currently in the game, excluding the unique Muscle Car Garage signs.
 However, there are only 48 folders because some placeholders are the same size and can be reused.
 - Each folder contains one image.png file.
 The name of the item indicates the object it represents.
+- The images are rectangular, however there's a white mask in each image.
+That white region is the exact region that will be visible over the billboard.
-- Some images have transparency.
-Ensure the transparent parts remain unchanged.
+- Ensure the transparent parts remain unchanged to prevent spilling.
-- Use the `.assets` folder to store the original images used for all items, which will be used later to add icons for the images.
+- Use the `.assets` folder to store the original images used for all items, which can be used later to add icons for the images.
-- Note: The PNG images will be darkened later with a script.
-Ensure your submitted images are in true color and not manually color-adjusted..
+- Note (only) for RWB submission: The PNG images will be darkened later with a script.
+Ensure your submitted images are in true color and not manually color-adjusted.

 # Support